jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (2E) When considering a resource consent application that relates to a stormwater network, as defined in section 5 of the Water Services Act 2021, a consent authority—
   (a) must not grant the consent contrary to a stormwater environmental performance standard made under section 139A of that Act; and
   (b) must include, as a condition of granting the consent, requirements that are no less restrictive than is necessary to give effect to the stormwater environmental performance standard.
+(2EA) When considering a resource consent application, a consent authority may have regard to any previous or current abatement notices, enforcement orders, infringement notices, or convictions under this Act received by the applicant, if the applicant is not a natural person or, if the applicant is a natural person, received by the applicant within the previous 7 years.
 (2F) When considering an application and any submissions received, a consent authority must not have regard to clause 1.3(5) or 2.1 of the NPSFM 2020 (which relates to the hierarchy of obligations in the NPSFM 2020).
 (2G) Subsection (2F) applies despite subsection (1)﻿(b)﻿(iii) and any other provision of this Act.
 (3) A consent authority must not,—